technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 <img src="./media/image166.png"
 style="width:6.26806in;height:2.96875in" />

-    b.
-Tell me more about Surface Laptop Go 3.
+    2. Tell me more about Surface Laptop Go 3.
 What are the specs & cost?

 <img src="./media/image167.png"
 style="width:6.26806in;height:2.96389in" />